Workshops and Working Groups

 The workshop serves as a resource to graduate students and faculty.
 Moreover it bolsters the confidence of students, early in their graduate careers, to participate more fully in classroom discussion.
 For more advanced students, the workshop provides the experience to engage their ideas in a public forum as well as to prepare for professional conferences and job talks.
 Graduate students have presented dissertation proposals, dissertation chapters, and master theses.
 Faculty members participate in the workshop both as attendees and presenters, providing scholars with needed and insightful feedback on their works-in-progress.

-The Race Workshop enjoys support from the Council on Advanced Studies (CAS) and the CSRPC.
+The Race Workshop enjoys support from the Center for the Study of Race, Politics, and Culture (CSRPC).

 Race and Pedagogy Working Group